ThibaultSchowing/html/README.md

 # Web site security remarks

-For all of the security features we suppose that the site is running under an SSL connection.
+* For all of the security features we suppose that the site is running under an SSL connection.

-Password policy: we should force the user to use alphanumerical and special caracters.
+* Password policy: it can be reinforced but for tests purpose we've let it simple (8 caracters or more).

+* Anti CSRF: each form is secured with it

-Anti CSRF: only a beggining, not realy secure -> lack of time Redirection to 404 should be done if access id denied AND if page doesn't exist to avoid information disclosure.
+* Redirection to 404 should be done if access id denied AND if page doesn't exist to avoid information disclosure.

-Admin can change/reset password of everybody -> dangerous fonctionnality, better to use email to reset password
+* Admin can change/reset password of everybody -> dangerous fonctionnality, better to use email to reset password

-## Sanitizing user inputs

-## CSRF Tokens